 Mostly because it's labour intensive, as well as the video equipment being expensive.
 Film transfers require constant monitoring, frequent manual adjustments to exposure (automatic iris control doesn't work well when filming flickering light sources, and very contrasty films require a choice about whether to concentrate on the darker or brighter aspects of the shot), and usually involve a lot of spool changing, or repairs to very old splices.

 That's subjective.
 Films look better when shown in their original medium, though many people have old or broken down projectors, and it's a lot easier to take a video recording around to someone else's place, than a collection of films, the projector, and a screen; as well as not having to black-out a room, and not having to put up with the noise of the projector.

 Yes.
 But to do it well you'd want a video camera with manual focus and exposure, a projector with variable speed adjustment, and some way of muting the microphone and/or directly feeding sound from the projector.
 Project the image onto a small white screen, close to the projector so that it's bright.
-Place the camera as close to the projector as possible, so that you don't film from an angle (filming from the side would give you a stretched image), and far enough away that you can still focus.
+Place the camera as close to the projector as possible, so that you don't film from an angle (filming from the side would give you a stretched image), but far enough away that you can still focus.